The Blue Beetle Corps

 The Blue Beetle Corps 4: The Sunstealers

-Blue Beetle Corps were gathered at HQ, in the sub-basement
+The Blue Beetle Corps were gathered at HQ, in the sub-basement of Kord Industries.

-said Ted.
+'Sounds great,' said Ted.
 'We'll take the Bug.
-It is well equipped for space travel
+It is well equipped for space travel these days.'

 'I'm driving,' said Jamie Reyes.